-188 men, maybe more, died at Morfa during those years and a memorial to them has been erected, near to the original site of the mine, within the TATA Steel plant in Port Talbot.
+More than 200 men, boys and one woman died at Morfa during those years and a memorial to them has been erected, near to the original site of the mine, within the TATA Steel plant in Port Talbot.

 John Peppin, b.1857, was one of 87 men killed in the Morfa Colliery Explosion on 10th March 1890.
 His body was not found until December 1894, one of the last to be recovered.
-Around 15 men were never located and remain entombed in the old mine workings.
+Between five and nine men remain entombed in the old workings.

 Mary Ann Peppin’s hat, shawl and jacket, which she wore to her husband’s funeral on 15th December 1894, are held in a collection at the National Museum of Wales.